 Callpoint Spatial licenses PSMA CadLite, as well as our value-added editions including Cadlite Extra and Augmented Cadlite.

-- The primary Cadastre theme is designed for organisations that need a spatial representation of land parcel boundaries.
+The primary Cadastre theme: designed for organisations that need a spatial representation of land parcel boundaries.
 It includes some 14 million polygons

-- The Property themes are a companion to the Cadastre themes.
+The Property themes: a companion to the Cadastre themes.
 It includes some 11 million polygons

 - Where one cadastral parcel is equivalent to one property